 The quiet Spanish guitarist whose delicate, evocative miniatures defined the sound of the classical guitar for the 20th century.

-Francisco Tárrega is the man who gave the classical guitar its modern voice.
-Born in Villarreal, Spain, he nearly lost his sight as a child, a turn that steered him toward music he could feel as much as see.
-He studied at the Madrid Conservatory but grew dissatisfied with the flashy, theatrical style of guitar playing then in vogue.
-Tárrega sought something more intimate and lyrical.
-He refined playing technique, popularizing the use of the guitar's full tonal palette and the distinctive sound of playing on the fingerboard.
-His compositions, like the tremolo study 'Recuerdos de la Alhambra' and the haunting 'Capricho Árabe,' were not grand concertos but poetic sketches.
-They captured the spirit of Spanish folk music and Romanticism in miniature, turning the guitar into an instrument for profound personal expression.
-His influence was cemented through his students, who spread his methods and repertoire worldwide.
+Francisco Tárrega gave the classical guitar its modern voice.
+Born in Villarreal, Spain, he nearly lost his sight as a child, steering him toward music he could feel.
+He studied at the Madrid Conservatory but rejected the flashy, theatrical style then in vogue.
+He sought intimacy and lyricism.
+Tárrega refined playing technique, popularizing the guitar's full tonal palette and fingerboard sounds.
+His compositions—the tremolo study 'Recuerdos de la Alhambra' and the haunting 'Capricho Árabe'—were poetic sketches, not grand concertos.
+They captured Spanish folk music and Romanticism in miniature, turning the guitar into an instrument for profound personal expression.
+His students spread his methods and repertoire worldwide.

 The biggest hits of 1852